bbcon/TheNewMacroWorldFund/docs/about.md

 - Recession hedges
 - Volatility dampeners

-The traditional diversification role of fixed income will be regularly reviewed in light of accumulating evidence that supply-side shocks—driven by geopolitics, the energy transition, and climate change—may be more frequent and persistent than in the past, which could weaken the historical equity-bond relaitonship.
+The traditional diversification role of fixed income will be regularly reviewed in light of accumulating evidence that supply-side shocks—driven by geopolitics, the energy transition, and climate change—may be more frequent and persistent than in the past, which could weaken the historical equity-bond relationship.

 #### High Yield Credit (Macro Overlay)
 - Introduce **High Yield credit CDS exposure**